AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 Here we'll be guiding you on how to interact with a WASM smart contract using Astar.js.

 ## Working Example
-You can find a working example with flipper contract here https://github.com/AstarNetwork/wasm-flipper
+You can find a working example with flipper contract [here](https://github.com/AstarNetwork/wasm-flipper).

 ---